 Decorative Glass Films

-1. Before applying the film, clean the glass window with a solution composed of 1 teaspoon of baby shampoo mixed with 1 gallon of filtered water.
+1. Clean the glass window with a solution of 1 teaspoon of baby shampoo and 1 gallon of filtered water.

 3. Cut the window film to size with a utility knife and remove the film backing.

-4. Starting at the top of the window, apply the window film to the edges and corners, keeping the film level with the window.
-Work the film down the window and overlap the film with the window frame.
+4. Apply the window film to the edges and corners, and keep the film level with the window.
+Start at the top and work the film down the window.
+Overlap the film with the window frame.

 5. Trim any excess film with a utility knife or box cutter.